jnnnik/geisterbahn/README.md

 What?
 Oh.
 Open Source Software.
 I get it.
 Yeah.
 Well, `geisterbahn` is still very much in active development right now, and there's tons I need to figure out before even trying to get into that whole scene.
 There's probably gonna be some sort of documentation on how to develop / contribute to this project.
 It's relatively straightforward to get into.
 I'm not gonna make any promises regarding issues and/or pull requests yet, tho.
 I'll *try* to be good about those.

 ## Version History

+#### 2.0.0
+- changed defintion and test function signature: this update will break all of your tests, hooray!
+- browser now closes and re-opens after every test package has run, making tests much more consistent
+- require-cached versions of tests and partials are now discarded, making tests EVEN MORE consistent
+- introduced --devtools option

 #### 1.4.1
 - addded possibility to inject arguments into test partials